cho-js/cho/README.md

 The concept is inspired by Angular, NestJS, and Spring but with a different approach (or why this project exists):

-### Standardization

-Decorators and reflect metadata are not yet part of the official ECMAScript standard, leading to inconsistencies in their implementation across different runtimes.
-This lack of standardization can result in compatibility issues and hinder the adoption of these features in production environments.
-This project aims to provide a consistent and reliable way to use decorators across multiple JavaScript runtimes, ensuring that developers can leverage these powerful features without worrying about compatibility issues.

 ### Portability (Cross-Platform/Engine Agnostic)

 In the modern software development landscape, the ability to deploy applications